Mellon Research Initiative: Events

 1 East 78th Street, New York

-The first Art History colloquium of the Mellon Research Initiative will reflect upon the strengths and weaknesses of comparative practice in art history.
-It serves as an initial basis for understanding the place of the comparative in the future study of art history, and for examining the parallel problems of comparativism in the Initiative’s two other fields – archaeology and conservation.
+The first Art History colloquium of the Mellon Research Initiative reflected upon the strengths and weaknesses of comparative practice in art history.
+It served as an initial basis for understanding the place of the comparative in the future study of art history, and for examining the parallel problems of comparativism in the Initiative’s two other fields – archaeology and conservation.

 The History of Art is comprised of a series of scholarly fields with a visual emphasis, whose specific historical and contextual focuses center on very different temporal and cultural contexts, while still regarding themselves as one coherent discipline.
 There are, however, deep problems in how the sub-fields within this big and broad-brush generalization called ‘Art History’ can speak clearly and coherently to each other.
 This question is in the subject’s history, and remains compelling for both its present and its future.
 It cannot be ‘solved’ simply or easily.